Ohmnivore/AdventureEdit/README.md

 start polishing this project, but it will only be in a few months.

 TODO:
-* Level load from XML
-* Popup to edit level values
 * Relative paths for saving image paths
+* Move camera when holding spacebar
+* Select tool
 * Remove tool
-* Select tool
 * Move tools
 * Unsaved content notifiers